opensearch-project/documentation-website/_dashboards/visualize/cluster-layer.md

 ---

 # Maps cluster layer
-Introduced 2.9
+Introduced 2.11
 {: .label .label-purple }

-The cluster layer aggregates all points and shapes from an index using geospatial aggregations.
-Examples of how you can use the maps cluster layer include:
+The cluster layer aggregates all points and shapes from an index using [geotile grid aggregations]({{site.url}}{{site.baseurl}}/aggregations/bucket/geotile-grid/) or [geohex grid aggregations]({{site.url}}{{site.baseurl}}/aggregations/bucket/geohex-grid/).
+Once your data points have been grouped into grids, you can calculate metrics for each gridded cell.
+By grouping data points into grids, you can improve the readability of maps with large datasets.

+You can use the maps cluster layer to:

-- Visualizing the distribution of your data
+- Visualize the distribution of your data.
-- Tracking the movement of objects
+- Track the movement of goods.
-- Identifying clusters of data
-- Creating heatmaps

-## Prerequisites
+- Identify areas with high concentrations of a particular feature, such as crime, air pollution, or traffic congestion.

-To use the maps cluster layer in OpenSearch:
+Before getting started with using the maps cluster layer, make sure you have the following prerequisites in place:

-- <what are the prerequistes?>
+- <What are the prerequistes?>
-- <do we need to reference the Maps Stats API?>
+- <Do we need to reference the Maps Stats API?>
+- Understand [Maps]({{site.url}}{{site.baseurl}}/dashboards/visualize/maps/) basics, including creating a new map.

 To enable the cluster layer:

-1. Select
+1. Select **Maps** > **Add layer**.
+2. Choose **<insert-feature-name>** from the **Add layer** pop-up window.
+3.